“Imagine Excellence”:

 Through Imagine Excellence, our awards program, GWS recognizes outstanding accomplishments in research, administration and management, communications and education, and the promotion of social and environmental justice as they relate to parks, protected/conserved areas, cultural sites, and other forms of place-based conservation.

 The George Melendez Wright Award for Excellence, given in recognition of lifetime contributions on behalf of the Society or in furtherance of its purposes.
-This is the Society's highest award, and it is reserved for exceptional achievements in any of the areas with which the GWS is concerned.
+This is the Society’s highest award, and it is reserved for exceptional achievements in any of the areas with which the GWS is concerned.
 It is a top-of-career award.
-(To be given in 2026)
+Nominations should highlight: (1) the Conservation Impact of the nominee’s work; (2) the Scientific/Scholarly Integrity underlying the work; (3) the work’s Application to Management; (4) how the work demonstrates Problem Solving in Context; and (5) the nominee’s Collaboration and Leadership/Mentorship qualities, including teaching if applicable.
+(Given in even-numbered years)

 The GWS Cultural Resource Achievement Award, given in recognition of excellence in research, management, or education related to the cultural resources of parks, cultural and historic sites, reserves, protected/conserved areas, and other forms of place-based conservation.
 (Given in odd-numbered years)